oscar-system/Singular.jl/docs/src/modn.md

 that can fit in a Julia `Int`.

-The associated ring of integers mod $n$ is represented by a parent object which can be constructed by a call to the `ResidueRing` constructor.
+The associated ring of integers mod $n$ is represented by a parent object which can be constructed by a call to the `residue_ring` constructor.

 The types of the parent objects and elements of the associated rings of integers modulo n are given in the following table according to the library providing them.